ladunjexa/nextjs14-notion/README.md

 ## 📝 Description

-**SnapShot** is a modern social app with a stunning UI with a native mobile feel, a special tech stack, an infinite scroll feature, and amazing performance using React JS, Appwrite, TypeScript, and more.
+**Notion** is a Notion-like application built with Next.js 14, React, Convex, Tailwind, Clerk, and EdgeStore.
+It is a real-time database and Notion-style editor that allows you to create, edit, and delete documents.
+It also allows you to publish your note to the web.

 <details><summary><b>Folder Structure</b></summary>